Nikkhil003/Hennge-Challange-2025/README.md

 # HENNGE Global Internship Program Challenge 2025

-This repository contains the solution to **Mission 1** of the HENNGE backend recursion challenge, as part of the **Global Internship Program**.
+This repository contains the solution to **Mission 1** of the HENNGE challenge, as part of the **Global Internship Program**.
 The challenge involves processing structured input data, publishing a private solution, and submitting a secure POST request with TOTP-based authentication.

 ---